scottopolis/edd-metrics/README.md

 # EDD Metrics

-Add beautiful, advanced metrics to your Easy Digital Downloads for WordPress installation.
+Advanced stats, comparisons, and metrics for your Easy Digital Downloads store.

 Metrics all include a comparison to the previous period, so you can see if they are going up or down.